 So, what should you bring in your vehicle in an emergency?
 While you may not have extra snacks regularly, you will notice a significant difference on days when you do.

-Long road trips, becoming stranded on the side of the road, getting stuck in traffic, or just wanting a snack after a long hike may benefit from emergency food.
+Long road trips, becoming stranded on the side of the road, getting stuck in traffic, or just wanting a snack after a long hike may benefit from emergency food storage.

 Also, when you’re driving with someone with a blood sugar condition, having some sweets can come in handy for when their blood sugar suddenly drops.